Our initiative proposals

 - Ranked-choice voting for state-wide offices, which makes elections more competitive and gives voters a broader range of choices by eliminating the “spoiler effect.”
 (Approved for circulation in Missouri.)
 (RCV was passed in Maine in 2016 using the initiative process.)

 - Elect members of the U. S. House of Representatives using an “ordered list” form of proportional representation.
 A lot of attention lately has been focused on the effects of “gerrymandering” and gerrymandering does add to the problem, but the real problem is our “winner-take-all” system of elections.
-(Not yet approved for circulation in Missouri – should be approved the second week of May.)
+(Approved for circulation in Missouri.)

 THE “DYNAMIC DUO”